 HOUT BAY TOWNSHIP TOUR:

-Hout Bay is like a microcosm of South Africa, where well to do, mostly white residents live alongside poor communitites as in Imizamo Yethu.
-I.Y. or Mandela Park, as it is referred to, is one of the newer townships which arose in the early 1990’s, out of the need for housing nearer to places of work for people south of the City of Cape Town
+Hout Bay is like a microcosm of South Africa, where well to do, mostly white residents live alongside poor communitites.
+Imizamo Yethu or Mandela Park, as it is referred to, is one of Cape Town's newer townships which arose in the early 1990’s, out of the need for housing nearer to places of work, for people south of the City of Cape Town

 You local guide will take you on a tour which could include:

 A visit to preschool, day care, barber shop, auto shop, orphanage, grocery store and local pub.
 Many locals will also invite tourists into their homes where they sell hand-made bead work and jewellery.